Texas State Highway Spur 366

-In 2012 the Santiago Calatrava designed Margaret Hunt Hill Bridge was opened, extending Woodall Rodgers west of Interstate 35E across the Trinity River, into West Dallas.
+In 2012 the Santiago Calatrava designed Margaret Hunt Hill Bridge was opened, extending Woodall Rodgers west of I-35E across the Trinity River, into West Dallas.
 The Margaret Hunt Hill Bridge is first of three planned bridges of the Trinity River Project.

 Klyde Warren Park, completed in 2012, spans the freeway from Saint Paul Street to Pearl Street, connecting the downtown Arts District with Uptown.
 The freeway travels in a tunnel under the park.

 The highway is named after Woodall Rodgers, a former mayor of Dallas responsible for the construction of Love Field and Central Expressway.

 Route description

 Spur 366 is often referred to by most locals as Woodall Rodgers Freeway (or simply Woodall Rodgers).
-The only signage for Spur 366 is on the ramps to the highway at the interchanges with I-35E and US 75/I-45.
-As such, the highway is signed TO I-35E westbound and TO US 75/I-45 eastbound.
+The only signage for Spur 366 is on the ramps to the highway at the interchanges with I-35E and I-345/US 75.
+As such, the highway is signed "TO I-35E" and "TO I-45/US-75," as I-345 is unsigned and connects to I-45.

 The highway begins at a traffic signal at Beckley Avenue.
 Westbound traffic can continue past the light onto Singleton Boulevard.
 After the light, Spur 366 crosses the Trinity River on the Margaret Hunt Hill Bridge.
 From the bridge, traffic can exit to Riverfront Boulevard (formerly Industrial Boulevard).
 An incomplete interchange with I-35E (Stemmons Freeway) follows, before the freeway serves as the dividing line between Downtown and Uptown.
 There are many exits for the next mile, most of which contain multiple ramps to serve different streets.
-The freeway ends at an interchange with US 75/I-45 in northeast Downtown.
+The freeway ends at an interchange with I-345/US 75 in northeast Downtown.
 The exit ramp to northbound US 75 also serves Hall Street.